 Cross the river and find the freeway again to head to Tailem Bend.
 Tailem Bend was once an important railway town, evident in it’s layout.
 Check out the railway station or the Uneek Animals display right next door.
 Both of these attractions are off the highway so take a turn into town and explore country life.

-Head back to town via Mt Barker and the freeway.
+Head back to Adelaide via Mt Barker and the freeway.